 Browsing Restrictions and the Great China Firewall

 Yes, we know what you’re thinking – how do I access facebook?!
 Most people know China restricts internet usage, however today much of what the rest of the world can view is also available in China.
-There are still a few exceptions though – YouTube, Twitter, and Facebook are all technically unavailable.
+There are still a few exceptions though – YouTube, Twitter, and Facebook can be less easy to access.
+Read our blog to find out more about this subject here!

 Certain websites are blocked by the government censors because they contain certain keywords.
 This is all done automatically with sophisticated software that all internet traffic is filtered through.